 Climb the distinctive buttress left of the Gym Arete.
 A stout beginning leads to good pockets, including the best mono at Shelf.
 A final crux off a poor undercling leaves most dangling 10 feet lower.
-A must do for the grade, even if there is still some debate regarding the grade and the "true" line.
+This is a must do for the grade, even if there is still some debate regarding the grade and the "true" line.

 Check out The Example's bolts for any issues and check on the history of the old Metolius eye bolts before replacing these bolts.
 If memory serves, the major issue with the eye bolts was a twisting motion which would loosen the wedge bolt especially in soft rock like Smith.
 I do not think that any of the bolts are suffering this fate on the Example, but the anchors, with the toy store chain sure could be moved down 3 or 4 feet and spruced up.